 Risk sharing between non-overlapping generations can theoretically be welfare improving.
 The economic intuition behind this result is that it is optimal to spread risks over a broader base (i.e. a larger number of generations) than is possible in financial markets in which only overlapping generations are able to trade risk with each other.
+The incompleteness of financial markets implies that there can be a role for a long-lived social planner to facilitate risk sharing between non-overlapping generations.
 This point was made by Diamond (1977), Merton (1983) and Gordon and Varian (1988).
-More recent contributions include Smetters (2006), Teulings and De Vries (2006), Ball and Mankiw (2007), Bovenberg, Nijman, Teulings, and Koijen (2007), Gollier (2008) and Cui et. al. (2010).
-Several papers suggest that, by using its financial buffer efficiently, a pension fund may able to facilitate intergenerational risk sharing.
+More recent contributions include Smetters (2006), Teulings and De Vries (2006), Ball and Mankiw (2007), Bovenberg, Nijman, Teulings, and Koijen (2007), Gollier (2008), Cui et. al. (2010) and Bovenberg and Mehlkopf (2014).
+Several papers suggest that, by using its financial buffer efficiently, a pension fund with mandatory participation may able to facilitate intergenerational risk sharing.
 Pension funds that are able to facilitate intergenerational risk sharing can be found in many countries.
-Examples include the the Japan Government Pension Investment Fund, the Canada Pension Plan, the Government Pension Fund in Norway, the ATP funds in Denmark and the occupational pension funds in Switzerland and the Netherlands.
-Novy-Marx and Rauh (2014) describe how risk-sharing may also be relevant for the US pension industry.
+Examples include the Japan Government Pension Investment Fund, the Canada Pension Plan, the Government Pension Fund in Norway, the ATP funds in Denmark and the occupational pension funds in the Netherlands, Switzerland and Iceland.
+Novy-Marx and Rauh (2014) describe how risk-sharing may also be relevant for the US public sector pension funds

 If designed properly, a risk-sharing contract may lead to a welfare improvement for all generations from an ex-ante perspective (i.e. before the economic shocks materialize that determine the size and direction of risk-sharing transfers between generations).
 Many studies on risk-sharing in pension funds abstract from labor-income risk, e.g. Teulings and De Vries (2006), Bovenberg et al. (2007), Gollier (2008) and Cui et. al. (2010).
 The models of these papers find that it is optimal for a pension fund to increase their stock market exposure (compared to a setting without intergenerational risk-sharing) and spread financial-market risk over as many generations as possible.
 By smoothing financial shocks to the collective fund over a large number of generations, the time-diversification of risk is improved and welfare is increased.
 These papers report large welfare gains from risk sharing.
 In addition, the models in these papers suggest that it is optimal for a pension fund to apply high levels of 'smoothing': retirement benefits hardly respond to shocks in the funds funding levels.
-A low level of smoothing would be suboptimal, because it would imply that a relatively large share of the current shock is born by current generations, while it is optimal when the shock is spread out over all current and future generations.
+A low level of smoothing would be suboptimal, because it would imply that a relatively large share of the current shock is absorbed by current generations, while it is optimal when the shock is spread out over all current and future generations.